RCollins13/CNView/README.md

 ###CNView Summary
 CNView is a low-profile visualization tool for read depth in batches of next-generation sequencing libraries and, more specifically, for visually inspecting sites of [copy-number variation (CNV)](https://en.wikipedia.org/wiki/Copy-number_variation).
 It also implements a framework for estimating CNV probabilities and annotating CNV intervals.

 The developers are open to tailoring applciations of CNView for specific needs or to customize "publication-quality" plots.
+CNView is also under active development.
 Contact us at [rcollins@chgr.mgh.harvard.edu](mailto:rcollins@chgr.mgh.harvard.edu) if you have any questions or requests.

 ###Accessing Reference Libraries
 Like many depth-based CNV callers, CNView does not work on individual libraries.
 Instead, CNView jointly models multiple libraries simultaneously, normalizing both within and across libraries to reduce systematic coverage biases.
 Thus, while technically CNView will run successfully from just two libraries, generally CNVs become clearly resolvable with at least 20 total samples jointly modelled.